Supplier Management Systems

 Spend Visibility and Reporting

 Once purchases flow through a structured system, spend data accumulates naturally.
-This data answers questions that most growing businesses simply cannot answer today.
+Every approved PO, every goods receipt, and every matched invoice becomes a row you can total, filter, and trend.
+This data answers four questions that most growing businesses cannot answer today.

 Spend by supplier

 Total spend with each supplier over any period.
-Reveals concentration (are you over-reliant on one supplier?), volume discount opportunities, and which relationships represent the most commercial value.
+It reveals concentration where one supplier carries too much of your spend, volume discount opportunities, and which relationships represent the most commercial value.

 Spend by category